 I lined a 28cm diameter loose bottomed tart tin with the pastry and peeled off the cling film.

-I lined the pastry with baking paper, then filled it with baking beans and baked on 180C/350F/Gas Mark 4 for 15 mins.
+I lined the pastry with baking paper, then filled it with baking beans and baked for 15 mins.

-I cut up 8 plums into thin wedges (you will need 6 – 8 plums depending on size) and arranged them in the pastry base.
+I cut up 8 plums into thin wedges and arranged them in the pastry base.
 They do shift during baking and when the custard is poured in, but I liked the effect of having them arranged.

-I made the custard while the pastry was baking.
-I whisked together the zest and juice of 2 lemons, 4 tbsp double cream, 100g ground almonds, 100g melted butter, 5 eggs and 200g golden caster sugar.
-I whisked it well, then gently stirred in 8 tbsp limoncello.
+I made the custard while the pastry was baking by whisking together the zest and juice of lemons, double cream, ground almonds, melted butter, eggs and golden caster sugar.
+I whisked it well, then gently stirred in limoncello.

-I placed the pastry with the plums in onto the oven shelf, then poured the custard in.
-I baked it on 180C/350F/Gas Mark 4 for 25 minutes until the custard was set, but still had a slight wobble.
+Then I placed the pastry with the plums in onto the oven shelf, then poured the custard in.
+I baked it for 25 minutes until the custard was set, but still had a slight wobble.

-Once it was cooled fully, I dusted it with icing sugar.
+Once it was cooled fully, I dusted the Plum & Limoncello Tart with icing sugar.
 I was really pleased with how it turned out, and I love the effect of the plums on top and their vibrant colour.

 The juicy plums were a perfect accompaniment to the nutty sweet custard.
-This went down a storm when I took it into work, it was a rather large tart and disappeared very quickly!
+The Plum & Limoncello Tart went down a storm when I took it into work, it was a rather large tart and disappeared very quickly!
 It would be a perfect tart on a sunny day, or you could warm it up with some custard.